The 10 Hardest AP Classes – 2026 Edition

 9) AP English Literature and Composition

-Unlike several of the other courses profiled, AP Lit does not have a scary sub-50 pass rate, and students tend to do better than on the more popular AP Lang exam.
+Unlike several of the other courses profiled, AP Lit does not have a scary sub-50 pass rate, and students tend to do roughly as well as on the more popular AP Lang exam (the two were remarkably close in 2025, both posting 3+ rates just above 74%).
 However, the class is known to require an intense amount of reading and writing, and the test itself requires students to be well-versed in literary analysis and have the ability to produce three high-level, full-length essays in under two hours.

 10) AP Latin